CartoDB/academy/_app/_guides/connect_a_dataset.md

 # Connecting Data

-The guides describes how to import data with the CARTO Builder and connect datasets to your account.
+This guide describes how to import data with the CARTO Builder and connect datasets to your account.
 You can import data from a local file (or public URL), connect to an external dataset, use the public Data Library, or create an empty dataset.

 The objective of this guide is to: